Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 When a microchip is implanted in a cat or dog they suffer pain through acute inflammation for at least three days.
 The inflammatory response continues for approximately a month until the implant is covered with scar tissue so animals need care and considerations for some time after implant.
 Implant techniques into the pets tissues and plastic coatings are intentionally designed to be inflammatory, to cause the inflammatory response that covers the microchip with scar tissue.
 The American Veterinary Medical Association (AVMA) sites an independent study on beagles where only 87 of 90 implants formed the scar tissue.
 So what happens with the inflammatory response when no scar tissue forms?
 Does it never start or never stop?

 The plastics used as sleeves or to coat or encapsulate microchips can contain toxins that migrate to the surface over time, releasing into the pet.
 Parylene C is a chlorinated polymer of aromatic (benzene-like) monomers.
+One should consider the ways that benzene causes cancer when considering the safety of the polymer as well as any impurities in parylene.
 Plastics are also used in place of glass.
 Patents describe plastic encapsulants as silicone with a polyester sheath.
 There are no enforceable regulations or restrictions on what materials can be implanted in a pet as a microchip coating or encapsulant.
 Cancer studies on these materials may not actually be useful because the impurities in them depend a lot on how they are manufactured.
 Without regulation, specifications and quality control, there is no way to insure safety.

 Glass is a non-crystalline amorphous solid.
 It can contain impurities also.
 Although the diffusion of them to the surface is very slow, there are still issues.
 Lead is commonly added to glass to make it easier to process.
 What are the protections from the use of lead in the glass of pet microchips?
 Just what is bio-compatible glass?
 One manufacturer gives heavy metal specifications for their pet microchip transponder glass as, “The heavy metal content for the elements lead, cadmium, mercury and hexavalent chromium is below 100 ppm.”
 That would be 0.01%.
 Does the pet guardian know to ask for specifications on the glass used for their pet’s microchip?
 And just what should they be?